Prevention of Global Warming

 Visualizing CO2 to Reduce Greenhouse Gas Emissions

-We are working toward the visualization of greenhouse gas emissions in order to reduce these emissions in the Group and in society.
+We are working toward the visualization of greenhouse gas emissions in order to reduce operational greenhouse gas emissions and downstream greenhouse gas emissions from sold products.

 The system will be used to streamline statutory reporting, manage the implementation of plans through monthly forecasting and result management, and provide CFP data to customers.
 In 2024, we started providing CFP data for some products to customers, and we plan to gradually expand the scope of the applicable products.